 IEEE Transactions on Visualization and Computer Graphics, 17(12):2536-2544, 2011.

 (Proceedings Visualization / Information Visualization 2011) Angle-Restricted Steiner Arborescences for Flow Map Layout Algorithmica, 72(2):656-685, 2015.

-Area-preserving Simplification and Schematization of Polygonal Subdivisions ACM Transactions on Spatial Algorithms and Systems, to appear.
+Area-preserving Simplification and Schematization of Polygonal Subdivisions ACM Transactions on Spatial Algorithms and Systems, 2(1): Article 2, 2016.

 Exploring Curved Schematization of Territorial Outlines IEEE Transactions on Visualization and Computer Graphics, 21(8):889–902, 2015.

 Computer Graphics Forum, 34(3):361–370, 2015.

 (Proc.
 Eurographics / IEEE Symposium on Visualization (EuroVis) 2015)